volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 First, [mount the EFI partition](../master/Tips.md#how-to-mount-efi) of the install media and the disk you installed High Sierra on.

-Now let's copy over the config.plist we used on our install media.
+Now let's copy over the config.plist we used on your install media.

+* In boot you can now remove Verbose (-v) and debug=0x100

+Practically you should be set up on this part.

 ## Step 4 - USB setup
 If you're on a 200-series mobo you want to get [XHCI-200-series-injector.kext](https://github.com/RehabMan/OS-X-USB-Inject-All/tree/master/XHCI-200-series-injector.kext/Contents)